 Typical due diligence issues

-Another common due diligence issue is the lack, or incomplete nature, of information provided for review by the buyer during the due diligence exercise.
-Title documents and other corporate documents (such as a proper share register book, or complete records of real property ownership) are often missing.
-This can make it difficult to verify the seller's ownership and title to the property being acquired by the buyer.
-Even where documents are provided for review, there may be some difficulties in verifying the authenticity of the title documents and whether they were duly issued by the relevant governmental bodies.
+Another common due diligence issue is the lack or incomplete nature of information provided for review by the buyer during the due diligence exercise.
+Title documents and other corporate documents (such as a proper share register book or complete records of real property ownership) are often missing.
+This can make it difficult to verify the seller's ownership and title to the property being acquired.
+Even where documents are provided for review, there may be difficulties in verifying the authenticity of the title documents and whether they were duly issued by the relevant governmental bodies.

 Tax is another common issue raised in due diligence.
-For instance, often the target company may not have properly affixed stamp duties in certain material contracts or documents or may not have properly submitted its tax returns.
+For instance, the target company may not have properly affixed stamp duty in certain material contracts or documents or may not have properly filed its tax returns.

 Pricing and payment

-Generally, an independent appraisal is not required to support the valuation of the target in a share deal or an asset deal unless required by any specific laws e.g., securities and stock market regulations, tax and etc. The price can be adjusted after due diligence or after completion via the purchase price mechanism in the definitive agreement.
+Generally, an independent appraisal is not required to support the valuation of the target in a share deal or an asset deal unless required by any specific laws.
+Both closing accounts and locked box are common pricing mechanisms for deals involving a target in Thailand.

 Signing/closing